 * By “intersectionality” we mean recognising women can have multiple identities and then addressing the different types of discrimination and disadvantage they suffer with different approaches and specialisms.

-Women First is a collaboration between NEWN members and the Women’s Commissioning Support Unit (WCSU).
-WCSU is the Women’s Resource Centre’s three-year pilot project funded by the Esmée Fairbairn Foundation.
+Women First was a collaboration between NEWN members and the Women’s Commissioning Support Unit (WCSU) the Women’s Resource Centre’s three-year pilot project funded by the Esmée Fairbairn Foundation.

-The Esme Fairbairn funded Women's Commissioning Support Unit (WCSU) pilot project in the North East ends on 31st October 2018.
+The Esme Fairbairn funded Women's Commissioning Support Unit (WCSU) pilot project in the North East ended on 31st October 2018.
 Whilst Women First, the partnership of 20 North East women's organisations that formed as an outcome of the project will continue, there is currently no continuation funding for WCSU.
-The post of North East development officer with the Women's Resource Centre will therefore cease to exist.
+The post of North East development officer with the Women's Resource Centre come to an end.

 If you have an enquiry about Women's Commissioning Support Unit or Women's Resource Centre, Cara Atkinson or Dionne Nelson may be able to help you with your enquiry., email: email@example.com, firstname.lastname@example.org or phone - 0207 697 3450.
 More information can be found about Women First Partnership here on Facebook - user name - https://www.facebook.com/WomenFirstPart1 or on Twitter - User name - @WomenFirstPart1

-If you need to contact Dr Sue Robson directly - email email@example.com or phone 07813 109 215
+If you need to contact Dr Sue Robson directly to find out more about how the overall project progressed - email email@example.com or phone 07813 109 215